Sand & Rock Types Used in Japanese Zen Gardens

 🪨 Common Rock Types Used:

 Granite: Widely used for its durability and natural speckled appearance.
+Weathers beautifully over time.

 Fieldstones: Rounded, naturally weathered rocks ideal for organic-feeling clusters.
+River-worn stones work perfectly.

-3. Japanese Sand Raking: A Mindful Practice
+3. Japanese Sand Raking Patterns & Styles: A Mindful Practice

 The act of raking the sand in a Zen rock garden is both aesthetic and spiritual.